House of Switzerland: Sochi, Milan, Zurich and Interlaken

-The exception: The House of Switzerland at the World Economic Forum in Davos
+The exception: The House of Switzerland at the World Economic Forum Annual Meeting in Davos

 23 January 2025 – House of Switzerland, Davos: The Federal Huissier (far left in uniform) escorts the Swiss–Thai delegation to the meeting with Federal Councillor Guy Parmelin for the signing ceremony of the Free Trade Agreement between Switzerland and the other members of the European Free Trade Association (EFTA) with the Kingdom of Thailand.
 The Thai delegation is headed by the Prime Minister, Paetongtarn Shinawatra.
 The Prime Minister is flanked by members of the Thai Cabinet, such as the Deputy Prime Minister and Minister of Digital Economy and Society, Prasert Jantararuangtong, the Minister of Foreign Affairs, Maris Sangiampongsa, the Minister of Commerce, Pichai Naripthaphan, as well as Swiss and Thai diplomats and members of parliament, including Ambassador Pimchanok Pitfield, State Secretary Helene Budliger Artieda, Ambassador Markus Schlagenhof and National Councillor Nik Gugger.

 At its meeting on 14 June 2019, the Swiss Federal Council decided to continue and institutionalise the House of Switzerland at the World Economic Forum (WEF) Annual Meeting in Davos, which was first operated at the WEF Annual Meeting in January 2019 and has since been entirely dedicated to international relations.
-This is the only House of Switzerland institutionalised by a Federal Council resolution, the only House of Switzerland directly related to government business and the only House of Switzerland that is set up and operated at the same location every year.
-Its premises are located in the Eisstadion Davos.
+This is the only House of Switzerland convened annually, formally established by a resolution of the Federal Council, directly linked to government business and consistently set up and operated at the same location each year, with its premises in the Eisstadion Davos.

+Cooperation between the federal authorities, the cantons and the municipality of Davos

+21 January 2026 – House of Switzerland, Davos: "That's diplomacy," Guy Parmelin, President of the Swiss Confederation, at his press conference, following the meeting with Donald Trump, President of the United States.
+Standing on the far right: Urs Wiedmer, the head of communications for the Federal Department of Economic Affairs, Education and Research.

-The House of Switzerland in Davos serves as a communication and networking platform for the official Swiss delegation, consisting of the members of the Swiss Federal Council, the state secretaries and other high-ranking diplomats and officials as well as members of parliament.
-Like all official Houses of Switzerland, the House of Switzerland in Davos is operated by Presence Switzerland (PRS), with support from the Federal Office for Buildings and Logistics (FOBL), the Federal Office of Police (Fedpol), the Federal Intelligence Service (FIS), the cantonal police of the Canton of the Grisons (Kapo GR), the Swiss Military Police (MP) and the Swiss Armed Forces in general.
+The House of Switzerland in Davos serves as a communication and networking platform for the official Swiss delegation, consisting of the members of the Swiss Federal Council, the state secretaries, the heads of the federal offices and other high-ranking diplomats and officials as well as members of parliament.

+Like all official Houses of Switzerland, the House of Switzerland in Davos is operated by Presence Switzerland (PRS), with support from the municipality of Davos, the Federal Office for Buildings and Logistics (FOBL), the Federal Office of Police (Fedpol), the Federal Intelligence Service (FIS), the cantonal police of the Canton of the Grisons (Kapo GR) – as well as other cantonal police forces –, the Swiss Military Police (MP) and the Swiss Armed Forces in general.
+The head of the project is Dieter A. Borer (FDFA), who concurrently serves as the Chief of Protocol at the House of Switzerland in Davos.

+As at the Federal Palace of Switzerland in Bern, responsibility for security at the House of Switzerland in Davos is shared among several services, although members of the Federal Police are the only personnel in uniform stationed in front of and inside the entrance areas.